 It’s funny how quickly boaters get talking about toilets…on ‘Ellis’ we have a macerator with holding tank in the main bathroom and (for crew use during the night so as not to disturb our guests) a second Thetford cassette as an ensuite in the rear crew quarters.

-I’ve looked at other hotel boats’s pricing – why do you charge much less?
+I’ve looked at other hotel boats pricing – why do you charge less?

-To be honest, whilst we have to ‘legally’ be counted as a hotel boat – we’re not… we’re a “come and share a week living our life on the UK waterways kind of affair”… it doesn’t have much of a ring to it does it? – SERIOUSLY though, whilst in some respects we operate as a hotel boat – we’re not really running the business to make a profit…we don’t have many overheads to worry about – having bought the boat from our savings - we’re doing it because we enjoy meeting people and travelling around so as long as we’re earning enough to cover our annual living costs/boat maintenance until we can collect our pensions, we’ll be happy.
+To be honest, whilst we have to ‘legally’ be counted as a hotel boat – we’re not… we’re a “come and share a week living our life on the UK waterways kind of affair”… it doesn’t have much of a ring to it does it? – SERIOUSLY though, whilst in some respects we operate as a hotel boat – we’re not really running the business to make a large profit…we still have overheads to worry about of course – although having bought the boat from savings, not as many as some.
+We’re doing it because we enjoy meeting people and travelling around... so as long as we’re earning enough to cover our annual living costs/boat maintenance until we can collect our pensions, we’ll be happy.
 "Proper" Hotel boats offer a much more refined experience than we do, with more professionally prepared meals and luxurious facilities.
 Our offering is more an invitation to share a week living on the canal with us.

 Does it get cold on-board?